Helsinki-NLP/OpusTools/opustools_pkg/README.md

 ### Description

-`opus_read` is a script to read sentence alignments stored in XCES align format and prints the aligned sentences to STDOUT.
+`opus_read` is a script to read sentence alignments stored in XCES align format and print the aligned sentences to STDOUT.
 It requires monolingual alignments of sentences in linked XML files.
 Linked XML files are specified in the "toDoc" and "fromDoc" attributes (see below).

 ```
 <cesAlign version="1.0">